Silence and Noise: Self-censorship and Opinion Expression on Social Media: Ethical Considerations

 \section{Ethical Considerations}

 Both survey and interview components of the study were approved by the Institutional Review Board (IRB) at the researchers’ institution.
 All participants have given their consent to participate in the survey and interview studies.
 All identifiable information has been removed from the paper and research artifacts to ensure privacy, and all video and audio recordings were deleted after transcription quality checks.
-Given the relatively narrow nature of the data collected in this study, we believe the risk of privacy violation and misuse to be minimal.
+Given the relatively narrow nature of the data collected in this study, we believe the risk of privacy violation and misuse to be minimal. \begin{acks} This work was supported by funding from the National Science Foundation award \#2247723. \end{acks}

 {A\arabic{table}}